Geniussh/clear-starter-kit/readme.md

 # [CLEAR](https://www.aicrowd.com/challenges/cvpr-2022-clear-challenge/) | Starter Kit
 [![Discord](https://img.shields.io/discord/565639094860775436.svg)](https://discord.gg/fNRrSvZkry)

-This repository is the CLEAR **Submission template and Starter kit**!
+This repository is the CLEAR Challenge **Submission template and Starter kit** for [CVPR 2022 Workshop on Visual Perception and Learning in an Open World](https://www.cs.cmu.edu/~shuk/vplow.html)!
 Clone the repository to compete now!

 **This repository contains**:
-*  **Documentation** on how to submit your models to the leaderboard
-*  **The procedure** for best practices and information on how we evaluate your agent, etc.
 *  **Starter code** for you to get started!
+*  **Documentation** on how to submit your models to the AICrowd leaderboard.
+*  **The procedure** for best practices and information on how we evaluate your models, etc.

 # Table of Contents